BoD/android-contentprovider-generator/README.md

 Note: `nullable` is optional (true by default).

 A more comprehensive example is available in the `etc/sample` folder.

+By convention, your should name your entities and fields in lower case with words separated by '_', like in the example above.

 ### The `header.txt` file (optional)